 - Avoid foods fried in batter, which may contain milk.
 In some cases, foods fried in oil that has been used to fry something containing milk might be contaminated with small amounts of milk and can cause a reaction.

-- When eating out, ask the wait staff detailed questions about menu items.
+- When eating out, ask the wait staff detailed questions about menu items and tell them you are allergic to milk.

 - Explore new foods like vanilla-flavored soy milk, which some people prefer to cow's milk.